The 2014 Solar Energy Cook-off will be held at the Florida Solar Energy Center,

 May 3, 2014.

 The Solar Energy Cook-off is a solar cooker competition sponsored by Bright House Networks for students in grades 4 - 12.
 Students working in teams of two to six students, design and build solar cookers that are demonstrated at the EnergyWhiz Olympics in early May, at the Florida Solar Energy Center (FSEC) in Cocoa.

 At the Solar Energy Cook-off, teams demonstrate the performance of their solar cookers by creating an original dish of food for the competition.
 Three awards are given in each division for the Best Oven Design and Top Solar Chefs.
-Each school may send up to three teams.
+Each school may send up to two teams.